sql-js/sql.js/README.md

 ### Use from node.js

 `sql.js` is [hosted on npm](https://www.npmjs.org/package/sql.js).
 To install it, you can simply run `npm install sql.js`.
-Alternatively, you can simply download the file `sql.js`, from the download link below.
+Alternatively, you can simply download `sql-wasm.js` and `sql-wasm.wasm`, from the download link below.

 #### read a database from the disk:
 ```javascript